Everything You Need to Know about Peltre and Why it's Special to Us

 What Exactly is Peltre?

 Peltre, as it's known in Spanish, is enameled or porcelainized steel.
-It's been used in Latin American kitchens for the last century.
+In English it's referred to as simply "enamelware'.
+Its been used in Latin American kitchens for the last century.
 As common as it was around our childhood kitchens, we didn't know much about what it was actually made of.

 It turns out it's made from a steel core, which is why its so durable.
 The outer layer is a long-lasting coat of enamel, derived from glass powder (not paint), which makes it suitable for stovetops.